The Mist (film): Plot

 A group led by David ventures to a nearby pharmacy in search of medical supplies but is attacked by deadly spider-like creatures.
-Upon their return, tensions rise as Mrs. Carmody recruits nearly everyone into the market onto her side, calling for sacrifices to appease the monsters.
-They single out a soldier named Jessup, who reveals that the mist was the result of a military experiment to find other dimensions gone wrong.
-He is thrown outside and immediately killed by a monstrous creature.
+They discover an MP trapped in a web-like structure who is alive.
+He starts to say the military is responsible for what's happening, but tiny versions of the spider creatures begin to burst out of his body, and he dies.
+Upon their return to the supermarket, tensions rise as Carmody calls for sacrifices to appease the monsters, singling out a soldier named Jessup, who reveals that the mist was the result of a military experiment to find other dimensions gone wrong.
+He is stabbed, thrown outside and immediately killed by a monstrous creature.

-The next morning, Mrs. Carmody demands Billy and Amanda be sacrificed, but assistant manager Ollie shoots and kills her, returning her followers to their senses and allowing David and his group to escape the store.
-After Ollie and several others are killed by a creature, the others grab his gun and drive off.
+The next morning, Carmody demands that Billy and Amanda be sacrificed, but assistant manager Ollie shoots and kills her, returning her followers to their senses and allowing David and his group to escape the store.
+After Ollie and several others are killed by the creatures, David grabs his gun and drives off with the survivors.
 The group stops by David's house, where they see Stephanie's dead body.
-As the group continue their drive through the mist, they pass scenes of widespread destruction and come across a colossal creature before eventually running out of gas.
+As the group continue their drive through the mist, they pass scenes of widespread destruction, a colossal creature crosses their path as they move on before eventually running out of gas.

 With no hope left, David mercy-kills the group with the last four bullets, including Billy.
 David steps out of the vehicle and screams for the monsters to come and kill him.
-The mist begins to clear, as the U.S. Army arrives soon after to exterminate the creatures and rescue survivors.
+Suddenly, the mist begins to clear, as the U.S. Army arrives soon after to exterminate the creatures and rescue survivors.
 One of the survivors is the woman who left at the onset of the disaster, now safe and reunited with her children.
-Realizing his actions were in vain, a distraught David collapses, screaming in anguish.
+Realizing that his actions were unnecessary, a distraught David collapses, screaming in anguish.

 Production

 Development

 Director Frank Darabont first encountered Stephen King's novella The Mist in the 1980 anthology Dark Forces and was immediately interested in adapting it into a film.
-Originally, Darabont considered The Mist for his directorial debut, but instead chose to adapt another of King's works, Rita Hayworth and Shawshank Redemption (1982) into The Shawshank Redemption (1994), which went on to become a major critical success.
+Originally, Darabont considered The Mist for his directorial debut, but instead chose to adapt another of King's novellas, Rita Hayworth and Shawshank Redemption (1982) into The Shawshank Redemption (1994), which went on to become a major critical success.
 After completing The Shawshank Redemption, Darabont reiterated his interest in The Mist in 1994, but chose to direct The Green Mile (1999), an adaptation of King's 1996 novel of the same name, before revisiting The Mist.

-Darabont eventually secured the film rights to The Mist from King, and the project was initially developed with Paramount Pictures.
-However, after writing the screenplay, Darabont shifted the project to Dimension Films by 2006.
+Darabont eventually set up a first-look deal for The Mist with Paramount Pictures, having been entrusted feature film rights by Stephen King.
+By December 2004, Darabont said that he had begun writing an adapted screenplay for The Mist, and by October 2006, the project moved from Paramount to Dimension Films.
 Actor Thomas Jane was brought into early negotiations to star in the film, which would eventually begin production in early 2007.